pauldmccarthy/win-pytreat/getting_started/02_text_io.md

 <a class="anchor" id="unicode-versus-bytes"></a>
 #### unicode versus bytes
 To encourage the spread of python around the world, python 3 switched to using unicode as the default for strings and code (which is one of the main reasons for the incompatibility between python 2 and 3).
+This means that each element in a string is a unicode character (using [UTF-8 encoding](https://docs.python.org/3/howto/unicode.html)), which can consist of one or more bytes.
-This means that any unicode characters can be used in strings (or in our code):
+The advantage is that any unicode characters can now be used in strings or in the code itself:
 ```
 Δ = "café"
 print(Δ)
 ```

-Python 3 uses UTF-8 encoding by default, although you can change this in any file (see [python documentation on encoding](https://docs.python.org/3/howto/unicode.html) for more details)

-In python 2 the string object was a simple array of bytes.
-You can create such a byte array from your unicode string in python 3 using the encode method
+In python 2 each element in a string was a single byte rather than a potentially multi-byte character.
+You can create such a byte array from your unicode string in python 3 using the `encode()` method and converted back to a `decode()` method.
 ```
 delta = "Δ"
 print(delta, ' in python 2 would be represented as ', delta.encode())